What I Learnt Teaching Agile Software Architecture

 Building Block View

-Static decomposition of the system, abstractions of source-code, shown as hierarchy of white boxes (containing black boxes), up to the appropriate level of detail.
-Document through an architecture document, architecture workshops and diagrams.
+Static decomposition of the system, abstractions of source-code, shown as a hierarchy of white boxes (containing black boxes), up to the appropriate level of detail.
+Document through an architecture document, architecture workshops, and diagrams.
 Complex UML models are useless and not maintainable.

 Runtime View